Implementation of a Nursing Veterans' Initiative to Transform Education (INVITE)

 - Initiated a college-wide education video series for all faculty and staff, highlighting veteran community and rural veteran population health

-While completing the Veteran to B.S. in Nursing degree, students complete fieldwork (both in-person and telehealth patient care) at St. Luke's in Duluth, Community Memorial Hospital in rural Cloquet, and the Minnesota Veterans Home in rural Silver Bay.
+While completing the Veteran to B.S. in Nursing degree, students complete fieldwork (both in-person and telehealth patient care) at St. Luke's and St Louis County Veteran's Services in Duluth and Community Memorial Hospital in rural Cloquet.

-Under the INVITE program, the number of veteran students participating in nursing programs has increased over twofold, and all students have reported an increased interest in serving rural communities.
-Additionally, the program currently has a 100% retention rate of veterans completing their degree and passing the NCLEX-RN board exam.
-To date, 20 veterans have graduated from the program, and many are working in Minnesota and Wisconsin.
+Under the INVITE program, the number of veteran students participating in nursing programs has increased over twofold, and most students have reported an increased interest in serving rural communities.
+Additionally, the program currently has a 96% retention rate of veterans completing their degree and passing the NCLEX-RN board exam.
+To date, 23 veterans have graduated from the program, and many are working in Minnesota and Wisconsin.

 The faculty and staff at the college embraced and supported this program from the beginning as did many community veteran organizations.
 The biggest barrier is making sure there are enough faculty with veteran experiences to advise and support the expanding student population.